 A drone racing team requires at least 10-12 participating students and one to two teacher sponsors or team coaches that have some technical skill, enthusiasm, and want to promote team learning, running a practice schedule, and hosting inter-school drone racing events.
 One drone starter kit supports two to three student pilots who essentially share a single drone.
 While one student is piloting a drone, another student can be their “spotter,” which is a person who keeps track of the drone by line of sight while the pilot flies via FPV.
 A spotter can let the pilot know about hazards that may be out of their field of view through the goggles.
 Another student can be their “flipper,” which is a person who runs to a micro-drone that has flipped upside down and needs to be flipped upright again.
 Teams will have many new terms, roles, and drone racing etiquette to learn.
 Air Drone Craze is one of several sites that provide a thorough Quick Reference Guide of Drone Terminology online (Air Drone Craze, 2019).

 Team startup requires a minimum of four drone kits and four spare part kits.
 An official obstacle course requires at least two gates, three flags, one start/finish, and four launch pads.
 Course requirements may vary depending on the type of course layout and purpose.
 A time trial race layout, for example, is typically less elaborate than a tournament racetrack layout, which may contain more flag and gate obstacles to challenge drone pilots.
-Course guides like, Course Design: Building a Challenging and Interesting Racing Circuit on Propwash, provide an easy to follow how to construct a racecourse that is appropriately challenging, feels fast, and fun to fly (Niggel, 2019).
+Course guides provide easy-to-follow instructions on how to construct a racecourse that is appropriately challenging, feels fast, and are fun to fly (Niggel, 2019).
 A racecourse can also be standardized and shared to allow multiple teams to compete and rank in the same competition, but race in different geographic locations.

 LED lighting is typically added to the course to illuminate pathways and obstacles for a better FPV racing experience.